masa-finance/masa-bittensor/docs/running_on_devnet.md

 This guide assumes that you have Bittensor and a virtual environment (venv/conda) with the `apple_m1_environment.yml` already installed.

+For more details on how to install Bittensor and set up the virtual environment, please refer to the [official Bittensor installation guide](https://github.com/opentensor/bittensor#install).

 ## Wallet Setup

 First, create three cold wallets: `owner`, `miner`, and `validator`.
 For `miner` and `validator`, create a hot wallet (`default`).
 Use the following commands: